Weight loss and muscle gain: strategies for success

 Why

-I love a good cardio session.
-It burns calories while you're sweating, sure.
-But here's the thing: it just doesn't protect your muscle mass the way heavy compound lifts do.
-And once you start losing muscle, your metabolism drops.
-That makes long-term weight loss a much tougher fight.
+Cardio burns calories during the session, but it doesn't preserve muscle mass the way heavy compound lifts do.
+Over time, you lose muscle, which slows your metabolism and makes long-term weight loss harder.

 Fix